f0s3/Discountant/README.md

 To create a migration use `mysqldump --no-data -u root -p discountant > migration.sql`

-To apply a migration use `to be written`
+To apply a migration create database `discountant` and use `sudo mysql discountant < migration.sql`